breadcat/blog.minskio.co.uk/content/quotes.md

 >Being pissed off is better than being pissed on

+>Better one day as a lion than a hundred days as a sheep

 >Brevity is the soul of wit

 >Bring snacks and supplies <!-- red hot chili peppers - road trippin -->